AhmedDataSC/Stock-Price-Prediction/README.md

 > ✅ *This project demonstrates your ability to apply deep learning to a practical problem — predicting stock prices — which involves handling time-series data, engineering sequences, and visualizing results.*

-> ✅ *You also learned the importance of preprocessing, model regularization, and how deep networks can capture temporal patterns.*
+> ✅ *Also learned the importance of preprocessing, model regularization, and how deep networks can capture temporal patterns.*

 > ✅ *While predicting stock prices with perfect accuracy is nearly impossible due to market volatility, this exercise shows you can build models that detect useful patterns and trends.*